bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/pandrosion.md

 title: Pandrosion
 born: 300
 died: 360
-keywords: Pandrosion Alexandria, Polyhedra, Plato's Solids, Trilateration, Mathematics, Proportion, Geometry
+keywords: pandrosion,pandrosion
-description: Pandrosion of Alexandria developed mathematical systems for polyhedra, Plato's solids, trilateration, and demonstrating proportion's role in geometry.
+description: Pandrosion of Alexandria was a Greek mathematician of the 4th century A.D.
+She developed an approximate method for doubling the cube.
+She lived earlier than Hypatia.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---